sensebox/openSenseMap-infrastructure/opensensemap/mongoDB-ansible/README.md

 # How to run this ansible playbook?

 ### Todo
-- let mongod only listen to internal ip
 - read something about read and write concerns
 - read something about replication protocol version